 a.
 Exclusion Test Policies – Identification and description of each group of policies using the deterministic and stochastic exclusion tests, including contract type and risk profile, and rationale for each grouping of policies.

 b.
-Type of SET – For each group of policies that the company elects to exclude from stochastic reserve requirements, the SET used (passing the SERT or stochastic exclusion demonstration test, or certification that the group of policies does not contain material interest, tail or asset risk).
+Type of Stochastic Exclusion Test – For each group of policies which the company elects to exclude from stochastic reserve requirements, the stochastic exclusion test used (passing the stochastic exclusion ratio test or stochastic exclusion demonstration test, or certification that the group of policies does not contain material interest, tail or asset risk).

 c.
-SERT – For groups of policies for which the SERT is used, the results of the 16 scenarios and the test ratio.
+Stochastic Exclusion Ratio Test – For groups of policies for which the stochastic exclusion ratio test is used, the results of the 16 scenarios and the test ratio.

 d.
-Stochastic Exclusion Demonstration Test – For groups of policies for which the stochastic exclusion demonstration test is used, the rationale for using the demonstration test, identification of which acceptable demonstration method listed under VM-20 Section 6.A.3.b was applied or a statement that another method acceptable to the insurance commissioner was applied, and the details of the demonstration supporting the exclusion in the initial exclusion year and at least once every three calendar years subsequent to the initial exclusion year.
+Stochastic Exclusion Demonstration Test – For groups of policies for which the stochastic exclusion demonstration test is used, the rationale for using the demonstration test, identification of which acceptable demonstration method listed under VM-20 Section 6.A.3.b was applied or a statement that another method acceptable to the commissioner was applied, and the details of the demonstration supporting the exclusion in the initial exclusion year and at least once every three calendar years subsequent to the initial exclusion year.

 e.
 Certification Method – For groups of policies for which the certification method is used, support for the certification including supporting analysis and tests.

 f.
-DET – For groups of policies for which the DET is performed, the results of the DET for each group of policies.
+Deterministic Exclusion Test – For groups of policies for which the deterministic exclusion test is performed, the results of the deterministic exclusion test for each group of policies.

 11. Additional Information – The following additional information: